 Our form groups have Equality Prefects who represent their form groups at meetings with school leaders in order to work together to ensure we provide a safe and happy learning environment.

-The GDST has an Equality Student Council where our representatives share their ideas with other schools.
+The GDST has an Equality Student Council where our representatives share their ideas with other schools and Inclusion and Equality are part of the standing agenda at school council meetings.

 Pride